yogonwa/NobelLM/META_ANALYSIS.md

 ## Progress Summary
 - **Rule-based query router:** Complete and unit tested
 - **Metadata handler/registry:** Complete and unit tested
-- **Prompt template selector:** Factual template implemented; ready for thematic/generative
+- **Prompt template selector:** Factual, thematic, and generative templates implemented
+- **Hybrid scoped thematic queries:** Complete and tested
-- **All core factual QA logic is robust, extensible, and ready for integration**
+- **All core factual QA and hybrid query logic is robust, extensible, and ready for integration**

 ---

 ## Next Steps
-- Integrate metadata handler into the router pipeline
-- Expand prompt templates for thematic/generative queries
-- Add logging and observability for routing decisions
+- [Placeholder for further discussion]
-- Continue to expand registry as new factual query types are identified
++ - All planned hybrid and scoped query features are implemented and tested.
+No immediate next steps required for core retrieval, routing, or prompt logic.

 ---